This page provides an overview of transportation planning projects underway in Fort Worth.

 The city's Bike Fort Worth plan sets a blueprint for improving the bicycle-friendliness of city streets through a system of dedicated lanes and traffic-calming roadway improvements.
 Learn more »

 Mobility and Air Quality Plan

-The city, in partnership with The Fort Worth Transportation Authority, launched developed the mobility and air quality plan to establish a blueprint for transportation investments over the next 20 years.
+The city, in partnership with Trinity Metro, launched developed the mobility and air quality plan to establish a blueprint for transportation investments over the next 20 years.
 These improvements will help control the increase in future congestion levels, serve all users, improve mobility and air quality, and promote alternative modes of transportation Learn more »